 When an extramarital affair between the then-president and White House staffer Monica Lewinsky was revealed in 1998, the couple’s relationship hit an all-time low.

 This article uncovers how Hillary and Bill got through the odds and raised their only child, Chelsea.
+You can also read important details about the presidency of Bill Clinton here.

 Chelsea Victoria Clinton